Skopelos: Environment

 Skopelos is one of the greenest islands in the Aegean Sea.
-The island has a wide range of flowers, trees and shrubs.
+The island has a wide range of flowers, trees, and shrubs.
 The local vegetation is chiefly made up of forests of Aleppo pines (Pinus halepensis), Kermes oaks (Quercus coccifera), a small forest of Holm oaks (Quercus ilex), Oleo-Ceratonion maquis, fruit trees, and olive groves.
-The pine forests on Skopelos have replaced oak species that predominated in the past; this is due to a preference for pine trees, since their timber is widely used for ship construction.
+The pine forests on Skopelos have replaced oak species that predominated in the past; this is due to a preference for pine trees since their timber is widely used for ship construction.

 Ecology

 As "The Green and Blue Island", Skopelos lags behind urban Greece in rubbish recycling and sewage treatment.
-Currently there is a rubbish recycling program in Skopelos.
+Currently, there is a rubbish recycling program in Skopelos.
 Solid and hazardous waste is deposited in a landfill or dumped unofficially on untended public or private land.
 Periodically families of Romani people come to Skopelos to collect scrap metal from areas around the island where trash has been illegally dumped.
 The scrap metal is removed from the island by lorry and sold on the mainland.
 Beer and bulk wine bottles are recycled by the distributors.
-There is a deposit collected for each bottle at time of purchase which is redeemed upon return.
+There is a deposit collected for each bottle at the time of purchase which is redeemed upon return.

 Water resources

 The sources of the municipal water supply are various spring-fed tanks located around the island.
 The three island communities supply water within a limited but expanding part of their jurisdictions.
-Homes outside the municipal water system use wells or cisterns to collect rain water.
+Homes outside the municipal water system use wells or cisterns to collect rainwater.
 There are plans to construct an artificial lake in the area of Panormos to supply water to farmers.
 Private water wells supply some agricultural needs and water from these wells can be transported by lorry to outlying areas to refill cisterns or swimming pools.
 The municipal water is good quality.
-As most natural source water in limestone environments, the water has a high calcium content.
+As most natural sources of water in limestone environments, the water has a high calcium content.

 Alternative energy

-Over the past 30 years residents have begun to use solar collectors for hot water.
-With about 2,400 hours of sunlight per year, Skopelos has the potential to increase its solar energy use and to develop alternative sources for energy which make use of a frequent and steady northerly wind.
+Over the past 30 years, residents have begun to use solar collectors for hot water.
+With about 2,400 hours of sunlight per year, Skopelos has the potential to increase its solar energy use and to develop alternative sources of energy that make use of frequent and steady northerly wind.
 Major construction and mass tourism development projects for hotels and tourist housing have not yet embraced the concept of alternative resources.
 Most recently built projects rely on electricity generated on the mainland, even for hot water.